combustionTools/flameTracker/README.md

 The Flame Tracker is open source and cross platform; however, the MacOS and Windows versions have slightly different codes for the GUI visualization.
 The 'script' folder contains both versions.

-Note: Windows users have the additional option to donwload the latest release of the Flame Tracker (https://github.com/combustionTools/flameTracker/releases), avoiding the need to download the scripts.

 Author: Luca Carmignani, PhD

 Contact: flameTrackerContact@gmail.com